-If 2 in group, the performance should include: Melody + 1 harmony If 3 in group, the performance should include: Melody + 2 harmonies If 4 in group, the performance should include: Melody + 3 harmonies
+If 3 in group, the performance should include: Melody + 2 harmonies

+If 4 in group, the performance should include: Melody + 3 harmonies

-Ensemble (5+ contestants) Time limit: 5 minutes
+Ensemble (5+ contestants\) Time limit: 5 minutes

 There may be only one school entry under the designation "Ensemble."
 Your ensemble may be male, female, or mixed, but it will be judged with all the other Ensembles.
 It may have an adult directing.